zqtay/Facebook-Friends-Network/README.md

 > It looks like you were misusing this feature by going too fast.
 You’ve been blocked from using it.

 ## To-do
-* Avoid being block by Facebook.
+* Avoid being blocked by Facebook.
 * Analyse social network.